jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Si/introduction.rst

 of components.
 On the Classic controllers we rely on a separate safety relay.

-All controllers come with FireWire and Ethernet interfaces so they can be daisy chained and communicate with a computer.
+All controllers come with FireWire and Ethernet interfaces, so they can be daisy-chained and communicate with a computer.

 All Si controllers use a single FPGA board V3.
 See also :ref:`controller versions <controller-version>`.